-The shovelnose sturgeon catch continued to be highly variable in Segment 1 in 2009.
-For instance, shovelnose sturgeon CPUE during the sturgeon season was over 1.0 fish/100 m for the trammel nets in 2006, less than 0.2 fish/100m in 2007, but near 1.2 fish/100 m in 2008 and in 2009 was 0.4 fish/100m.
+The shovelnose sturgeon catch continued to be highly variable in Segment 1 in 2010.
+For instance, shovelnose sturgeon CPUE during the sturgeon season was over 0.6 fish/100 m for the trammel nets in 2010, this was the third highest CPUE in the last five years, when compared to 2009 when shovelnose sturgeon CPUE was the lowest at 0.04 fish/100m.
 These fluctuations are likely due to temporal variability in when shovelnose migrate into this area.
-Over the past four years, sampling of segment 1 occurred on May 17th and 18th during 2006, May 7th in 2007 and May 22nd in 2008 and June 16th in 2009.
-During the previous three years of sampling we have seen a decrease in shovelnose sturgeon CPUE in trammel nets during the fish community season in segment 1.
-However, during 2009 the CPUE was significantly higher with 4.5 fish/100m.
-This large increase in CPUE could be attributed to several factors.
-Within the fish community sampling for segment 1 eight trammel net drifts occurred where two of these drifts had much higher catches than the remaining six drifts which increased CPUE for shovelnose sturgeon significantly.
-The 2009 sampling date also occurred in August this year where previously it occurred in July, September and October.
+Over the past five years, sampling of segment 1 occurred on May 17th and 18th during 2006, May 7th in 2007 and May 22nd in 2008, June 16th in 2009 and on May 29th in 2010 for the sturgeon season, and on

+July 8^{th in} 2006, September 26th in 2007, October 16th in 2008, August 31st in 2009, and September 29th in 2010 for the fish community season.
+From 2006 through 2008 we saw a decrease in shovelnose sturgeon CPUE in trammel nets during the fish community season.
+However, in 2009 trammel net CPUE was the highest with 4.5 fish/100m.
+In 2010 we found the lowest CPUE 0.3fish/100m in the last five years of sampling in segment 1.
+This large decrease in CPUE could be attributed to several factors.
+The sampling date for 2010 occurred on September 29th, similar to dates from 2006 through 2008 when our CPUE's were showing a decrease, where in 2009 our sampling date was earlier on August 31st which could have contributed to a much higher catch of shovelnose sturgeon.
 We have also seen large differences in the CPUE of shovelnose sturgeon between the sturgeon and fish community seasons during a given year (Figure 4).
-During 2009 we had a CPUE of just 0.4 fish/100m during the sturgeon season, while CPUE increased to 4.5 fish/100m during the fish community season.
+During 2010 we had a CPUE of just 0.6 fish/100m during the sturgeon season, while CPUE decreased to 0.3 fish/100m during the fish community season.
 This is also further evidence that the time of sampling may be strongly affecting the abundance estimates of shovelnose sturgeon in segment 1.

-Although no shovelnose sturgeon smaller than 441 mm FL have been sampled in segment 1 over the past four years of sampling, the adult CPUE for both trammel nets and trotlines is similar to segment 2, but high in comparison to segment 3.
+Although no shovelnose sturgeon smaller than 441 mm FL have been sampled in segment 1 over the past five years of sampling, the adult CPUE for both trammel nets and trotlines is similar to segment 2, but high in comparison to segment 3.
 This area seems to be an adult rearing area for shovelnose sturgeon.
 Similarly, this section of the river and the adjacent dredge cuts are known to be occupied by a relatively large number of adult shovelnose sturgeon during the winter months (Dave Fuller, Montana Fish, Wildlife and Parks, personal communication).